ephraimg/node-management-system/README.md

 # 1. Technology used

-The API is implemented with AWS tools.
-Data is stored in DynamoDB.
-The code is written in Python and deployed using the Chalice microframework, which employs API Gateway and Lambda to create a serverless system.
+The API code is written in Python and deployed using the AWS Chalice microframework, which uses API Gateway and Lambda to create a serverless system.
+Data is stored in two DynamoDB tables, with a global secondary index on the nodes table to support the assignment and unassignment endpoints.

 # 2. Resources consulted

-Development made use of the following resources:
+In development, the following resources were consulted:

 - Chalice docs: http://chalice.readthedocs.io/en/latest/api.html
 - DynamoDB boto3 docs: http://boto3.readthedocs.io/en/latest/reference/services/dynamodb.html